 - Variable salary: The members of the GMT may be entitled to a variable salary in addition to the fixed salary.
 The variable salary may include both an annual short term program to be paid out in the beginning of the subsequent year depending on the outcome of the program, and a long term program with a performance period which shall not be shorter than three years.
 The variable salary shall primarily be based on specific, clear, predetermined and measurable financial or operational criteria set by the Board of Directors in relation to the President and by the Compensation Committee in relation to the GMT.
 The variable salary shall be capped in relation to the fixed salary and reflect the market practice in the country of residence.
-The Company shall have the right to reclaim variable components of remuneration that were awarded on the basis of data which subsequently proved to be manifestly misstated.

 - Profit Sharing System: All employees in Sweden are participating in Swedish Match profit sharing system (“PSS“).